TheEucatastrophe/starwardodyssey/SRD/travel.md

 Occasionally the crew may need to journey across a region of a world without their starship.
 Regions will be marked with a number of points of interest such as landmarks, settlements, or sites.
 These points will be connected by paths indicating the travel duration, in hours or cycles, between those points.

 ## Travel Procedure
-1. **Information**.
+1. **Inform**.
 The referee describes the crew’s current location, weather, terrain, and branching paths.
-2. **Travel**.
+2. **Act**.
 The crew chooses a point to travel towards and the referee describes the journey.
-3. **Event**.
+3. **React**.
 The referee rolls for the travel event, describing what occurs along the journey.
-The crew makes actions to resolve the event..
+The crew makes actions to resolve the event.
-4. **Arrival**.
+4. **Arrive**.
 After the event is resolved, the crew reaches their destination, unless they choose to alter their route.

 ##Travel Events
 Roll a 1d6 for each hour or cycle of a journey.
 Compare the lowest result on the travel events table below.